keikai/doc/dev-ref/adv/Performance_Guide.md

 If your application doesn't allow users to do any operation that needs a row height calculation e.g. enable / disable wrap text, change a font size, then you can set the attribute `ignoreAutoHeight` to `true`.
-This will improve client-side rendering speed much because it avoids time-consuming cell's height calculating for each row.
+This will improve client-side rendering speed a lot because it will skip calculating the row height which is time-consuming.

 {% highlight java linenos %}
 <!-- default is false -->